 What he also hopes is that these happy memories become a two-way street, with Disney magic making the years disappear as everyone discovers new favorite moments to cherish for a lifetime.

-But as all Disney fans know – and let’s admit it: who among us isn’t a Disney fan? – it takes a really big place for dreams to take place.
-Someplace as vast as Sleeping Beauty’s castle, as huge as the vistas that surround Pride Rock, or as all-encompassing as the sweeping ocean waves that transport us to the world of Moana.
+But as all Disney fans know – and let’s admit it: who among us isn’t a Disney fan? – it takes a really big space for dreams to take place.
+Somewhere as vast as Sleeping Beauty’s castle, as huge as the vistas that surround Pride Rock, or as all-encompassing as the sweeping ocean waves that transport us to the world of Moana.

 It’s a big mission, but we’d like to feel we’re up to it.
 The heart of our exhibition is the arena where you will be surrounded by 500,000 cubic feet of projections, creatively led by Miles Dale, producer of The Shape of Water, the Academy Award®-winning Best Picture of the Year for 2018.

-He proudly says that “Audiences who enjoyed Lighthouse Immersive previous productions will see that we have taken thing to an entirely new level.
+He proudly says that, “Audiences who enjoyed Lighthouse Immersive’s previous productions will see that we have taken things to an entirely new level.
 The magic of Disney inspired us to create experiences that we had previously not imagined.
 With the incomparable assistance of teams from the Walt Disney Animation Studios, the journey we will be taking our audiences on is truly unprecedented.”

-It doesn’t matter when you first fell in love with Disney animation.
-This Immersive Experience will rekindle all the feelings you once had and will be thrilled to rediscover.
+Regardless of when you first fell in love with Disney animation, this immersive experience will rekindle all the feelings you once had and will be thrilled to rediscover.
 Grandparents can happily learn why “We Don’t Talk About Bruno” while their grandchildren discover the awestruck wonder that exists “When You Wish Upon a Star” and the ones in the middle know the joy of looking forward and backward at the same time, learning what came before and anticipating what’s waiting ahead in “A Whole New World.”

 It’s the kind of experience Walt could have been thinking of when he spoke of how animation could explain whatever the mind of man could conceive.